cicero343/cicero343.github.io/_pages/dashboard.md

         const responseText = await response.text();

-        // Check if the proxy returned an error page instead of JSON if (responseText.trim().startsWith('<') || responseText.includes('<!DOCTYPE')) {
+        if (responseText.trim().startsWith('<') || responseText.includes('<!DOCTYPE')) {
           if (responseText.includes('blocked') || responseText.includes('403') || responseText.includes('access denied')) {
             this.showMessage('Access blocked by CORS proxy.
 The service may have restrictions in your region.
 You can access the data directly at <a href="https://msrc.microsoft.com/update-guide" target="_blank">Microsoft Security Update Guide</a>.', 'error');